jcgubbi/COVID-19-Affected-Lung-CT-Generative-Network/README.md

 - Ensure the hyperparameter `load_data_from_Google_Drive` is set to `True`.
 - The program will load in the pre-trained models from project resources as well as the data to run the demo.
 - Run the program on Google Colabs.

+*To run the demo for seeing the progression of COVID, follow the same steps as above, except with [Demo_COVID_GAN_Progression.ipynb](https://github.com/jcgubbi/COVID-19-Affected-Lung-CT-Generative-Network/blob/master/Demo_COVID_GAN_Progression.ipynb).